SystemsBioinformatics/cbmpy-metadraft/README.md

 ## Installation and system dependencies

+NEW: The MetaDraft User Guide is now available online and for download from [https://systemsbioinformatics.github.io/cbmpy-metadraft/]

 ### System dependencies

 MetaDraft requires working versions of Python, Perl, Java and NCBI Blast2.
 Once you have downloaded MetaDraft and it's Python dependencies, please run the *system test* script to that can be found in the MetaDraft directory `python systemtest.py`.